KiandaBPM/KiandaBPM.github.io/form-designer.md

 The following are some of the common settings of input fields:

-- Title - Every field comes with a title property that is usually displayed on top of the field and can serve as a prompt to a user
+- Title - Every field comes with a title property that is usually displayed on top of the field and can serve as a prompt to a user.
-- Required - This Boolean property allows making a field mandatory or not
+- Required - This Boolean property allows making a field mandatory or not.
-- Visible - Displays the field in the form or not
+- Visible - Displays the field in the form or not.
-- Layout - defines both desktop or mobile layout
+- Layout - defines both desktop or mobile layout.

 ### Cascading dropdown